 When is the deadline to register for the Readers’ Retreat?

 The retreat is first-come, first-served. but we ask that you sign up by June 1 to give ample time to do the reading in advance of Summer Words.

 What are the application requirements for the juried workshops?

 You must submit a $30 application fee along with a sample of your writing.
 Please check the manuscript guidelines for specific details on what to submit for your writing sample, and how to format it.

-When applying in juried fiction or memoir is it okay to submit more than one piece?
+When applying in juried fiction, memoir or narrative nonfiction is it okay to submit more than one piece?